ericssonxiao/blog/_posts/2013-12-17-how-to-install-nodejs-in-debian-linux.md

 comments: true
 ---

 Node.js is a platform built on Google javascript V8 runtime for easily building fast, scalable network applications.
 Node.js uses an event-driven, non-blocking I/O model, so it is really lightweight and efficient.
-Node.js could be used in real-time applications, but not need more CPU computer scene.
+Node.js could be used in real-time applications without more CPU computer scene.

 ## Where we could find the Node.js
 * running this command: **wget -N http://nodejs.org/dist/node-latest.tar.gz**